aong-zendesk/itsm-bootstrapper/README.md

 2. Click on the top link to access the Service Catalog or click on the button on the front page "Requesting Something"

 3. View the knowledge article and click on the button "Submit Request" at the bottom of the article.
 Fill in the form.
 For example: Subject: Requesting for a phone.
-Description: Current phone is damaged.
+Description: Current phone needs to be replaced.

 4. Revert back to the agent's interface and walkthough on the landing page and the views.